Type of Organization

 Type of Services

-Optimist Youth Homes & Family Services’ core program is a 24-hour residential-care facility for 85
+Optimist Youth Homes & Family Services’ core program is 24-hour residential-care with the main

 12 - 19 for Residential, Group Home, and School Programs; newborn through 21 for foster care

 and adoptions, and 5-21 for Mental Health Programs.